-The climactic confrontation scene lasts nearly twenty minutes, one-fifth of the entire running time of the film.
-It involves all five principal characters, and filming required over one full week (one day - 4 July 1941 - was taken off).
+The climactic confrontation scene lasts nearly 20 minutes, one-fifth of the entire running time of the film.
+It involves all five principal characters, and filming required over one full week (one day--July 4--was taken off).

-Having seen how profligate novice writer-directors like Orson Welles and Preston Sturges had been, Warner Brothers were not keen on giving John Huston too much control.
-They acquiesced when Huston agreed to do an immediate polish on the script for Sergeant York (1941).
+Having seen how profligate novice writer-directors like Orson Welles and Preston Sturges had been, Warner Brothers was not keen on giving John Huston too much control.
+The studio acquiesced when Huston agreed to do an immediate polish on the script for Sergeant York (1941).

 The trivia items below may give away important plot points.

-In all the scenes involving Mary Astor, there's a suggestion of prison.
-In one scene, she wears striped pajamas, the furniture in the room is striped and the slivers of light coming through the Venetian blinds suggest jail cell bars.
+In all the scenes involving Brigid O'Shaughnessy (Mary Astor), there's a suggestion that she had spent time in prison.
+In one scene she wears striped pajamas, the furniture in the room is striped and the slivers of light coming through the Venetian blinds suggest jail cell bars.
 When she steps into the elevator at the end of the film, the lighting also suggests bars.

 John Huston hated the first two attempts to film the novel as The Maltese Falcon (1931) and Satan Met a Lady (1936).
 He felt particularly strongly about the fact that the studio had imposed a happy ending on the previous two examples.